Contaminated soil and sediment

 - An overview page with a how-to for comparing site data to RCL worksheets and when to conduct cumulative risk calculations.

-- RCLs for the direct contract pathway and groundwater protection pathway.
+- RCLs for the direct contact pathway and groundwater protection pathway.

-- Cumulative cancer risk calculations for carcinogenic polycyclic aromatic hydrocarbons (cPAHs) for non-industrial land uses.
+- Cumulative cancer risk calculations for carcinogenic polycyclic aromatic hydrocarbons (cPAHs) for both non-industrial and industrial land uses.

 Contaminated Soil Quick Reference Table